Interesting Facts About the Chavín Culture

 There were three stages of development: Urabarriu (900-500 BCE), Chakinani (500-400 BCE), and Jarabarriu (400-250 BCE).

-The Chavín culture represents the Andes' first widespread, recognizable artistic style.
+The Chavín culture represents the Andes' first widespread and recognizable artistic style, influencing regions far beyond its ceremonial center.

 The so-called "Cabezas Clavas" are faces carved in stone, Some research claims that they protected the temples, while others claim that they were used to chase away evil spirits, representing the heads of their enemies.
 The Cabezas Clavas were carved with mythical Chavín beings.
 Thy were so-called due to the elongated structure at the back that was used to attach them to the walls.
 Visit on your Peru vacation packages!